Happy Birthday to Me (1981 film): Plot

 One night, Alfred, a Top Ten member who is infatuated with Ginny, follows her to her mother's grave.
 In retaliation, she stabs him with a pair of garden shears.
 On the weekend of Ginny's 18th birthday, her father leaves for a business trip.
 After a school dance, Ginny invites Steve to her house and prepares shish kebabs.
 While the two are drinking wine and smoking marijuana, Ginny begins to feed Steve with the kebab, but violently shoves the skewer down his throat.

 Ann arrives at Ginny's house the following morning and finds Ginny taking a shower.
-In the shower, Ginny has a flashback of her mother's death: Her mother, a newly-inducted socialite, invites the Top Ten to Ginny's birthday celebration four years earlier and is concerned when no guests have arrived.
-After questioned by her mother, Ginny tearfully mentions the group are attending a party Ann is having instead.
-Humiliated, her mother drives drunk to the Thomasons' house with Ginny, where she is denied entry by Mr. Thomason's gatekeeper.
+In the shower, Ginny has a flashback of her mother's death: Her mother, a newly inducted socialite, invites the Top Ten to Ginny's birthday celebration four years earlier and is concerned when no guests have arrived.
+After being questioned by her mother, Ginny tearfully mentions the group are attending a party Ann is having instead.
+Humiliated, her mother drives drunk to the Thomersons' house with Ginny, where she is denied entry by Mr. Thomerson's gatekeeper.
 Enraged and upset, she attempts to drive across a raising drawbridge, causing their car to fall into the water.
 Pinned beneath the steering wheel, Ginny's mother drowns.
 Ginny, however, manages to swim to safety.

 Paranoid that she may be murdering her friends during blackout episodes, Ginny visits Dr. Faraday.
 When she confronts him over the procedure she underwent, he is evasive, and she murders him with a fireplace poker.
-Mr. Wainright returns home during a thunderstorm for Ginny's birthday and finds a pool of blood in the foyer.
+Mr. Wainright returns home during a thunderstorm for Ginny's birthday and finds a pool of blood in Ginny's bedroom.
 He flees hysterically and finds one of Ginny's friends, Amelia, standing in the yard in what seems to be a state of shock, clutching a wrapped gift.
-In the cemetery, he discovers his late wife's grave to have been robbed, with Dr. Faraday's corpse lying in it.
+In the cemetery, he discovers his late wife's grave was robbed, with Dr. Faraday's corpse lying beside it.